Comparisons12 min read

 ✅ Pros ❌ Cons

-No account email required No free tier
+No email account required No free tier

-Flat, transparent pricing 5-device limit
+Flat, no-BS pricing 5-device limit

 Multiple independent audits No browser extensions